 - Carrot juice

 - Almond milk

 - High fiber foods such as oatmeal, whole grains, beans and legumes

 - Non-citrus foods such as apples, pears, various melons and berries

 Another major factor that contributes to the formation of hernia is stress.
 Excessive stress can put more strain on your metabolism as a whole.
 Some stress-reducing activities include yoga, meditation, massage and use of essential oils and aromatherapy.
 Evidently, the following yoga asanas can provide relief-

 9. Say no to strenuous exercises

 One of the main causes of hernia is strenuous exercise or overexertion.
 If you are engaged in heavy exercises, cut back and perform easy workouts.
 People who have suffered from hernia before should refrain from lifting heavyweights.
-Ensure you drink enough fluids and eat enough fiber.
+Some of the following exercises can help reduce the hernia-

 10. Vegetable juice